LinkerMikhail/chat-bot-task/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Please create .env file with two VITE_OPENAI_API_KEY and VITE_ANTHROPIC_API_KEY.
+Please create .env file with two keys VITE_OPENAI_API_KEY and VITE_ANTHROPIC_API_KEY.
 Added your tokens as values

 Currently, two official plugins are available: